Bealby/grandpas-pocket-watch-shop/README.md

   a date manually.
 This also prevents field errors when dates can take different formats.

+- Calendar Settings:
+    - No manual input by user
+    - No dates allowed prior to "today's" date
+    - Bookings can only be made 5 days in advance, to allow the shop owner to prepare accordingly

+- Calendar settings allow for good defensive design and prevent users inputting dates that are redudant for the shop owner.

 - A bold, 'CONFIRM APPOINTMENT' button is displayed at the bottom of the colour orange and once clicked the user will be redirected to a confirmation booking page.